The reason your writing is rejected by publishers and editors may be that you do not reject enough.

 Though the superior rejected the recommendation, one asked to go on record as rejecting the rejection of the recommendation.
 The point is that you must resolve to reject some things before submitting them for approval.

 To become a successful writer, be your biggest critic—even more than your biggest fan.
 By scrutinizing your work, rejection takes place before submitting to editors.
-Hence, they may respond with more favorable acceptance.
+Hence, they may respond with a more favorable acceptance.
 Remember, everyone fails on their road to success.